xvik/dropwizard-guicey/src/doc/docs/guide/test/junit4.md

 If exception occur on startup dropwizard will call `#!java System.exit(1)` instead of throwing exception (as it was before 1.1.0).
 System exit could be intercepted with [system rules](http://stefanbirkner.github.io/system-rules/index.html).

-Special rule is provided to simplify work with system rules: `StartupErrorRule`.
+Special rule provided to simplify work with system rules: `StartupErrorRule`.
 It's a combination of exit and out/err outputs interception rules.

-To use this rule add dependency: `com.github.stefanbirkner:system-rules:1.16.0`
+To use this rule add dependency: `com.github.stefanbirkner:system-rules:1.19.0`

+!!! warning
+    Since guicey 5.5 system-rules version is not managed anymore by guicey BOM

 ```java
 public class MyErrTest {